DataDog/documentation/content/graphing/faq/as_count_validation.md

 Datadog’s graphs utilize [time aggregation](/graphing/faq/what-is-the-granularity-of-my-graphs-am-i-seeing-raw-data-or-aggregates-on-my-graph) to reduce the point count on a timeframe; this is done for performance reasons because granularity higher than 350 data-points in a graph doesn't provide additional insight.

 #### What changed?
-We used to allow to create monitors that use `average`/`min`/`max` monitor aggregation with `as_count` [function](/graphing/miscellaneous/functions).
+Previously, we allowed the creation of monitors that use `average`/`min`/`max` monitor aggregation with `as_count` [function](/graphing/miscellaneous/functions).

-Right now the only available query is `sum`, which is the only mathematical accurate function with such behavior.
+Now, the only available query is `sum`, which is the only mathematical accurate function with such behavior.
 This behavior applies to creating new monitors only, and does not affect editing existing monitors.

 #### Example